sapcc/terraform-provider-ccloud/website/docs/d/project_quota_v1.html.markdown

 ## Attributes Reference

+* `bursting` -  Contains information about the project bursting.
+The `bursting` object structure is documented below.

+The `bursting` block supports:

+* `enabled` - Indicates whether the quota bursting is enabled.

+* `multiplier` - Indicates the quota bursting multiplier.

 In addition to arguments above, extra attributes are exported.
 Please refer to the `ccloud_project_quota_v1` resource arguments and attributes [documentation](../resources/project_quota_v1.html) for more information.